-Concentration Course Number Course Name Term(s) Offered The Information Systems Engineering (ISE) Focus Track prepares students to succeed in the Information Systems (IS) profession as a technically competent systems analyst, software designer, and application developer.
-The IS profession is generally made up of business analysts, systems designers, and programmers; where business analysts identify requirements with end users, systems designers construct the information architecture (networks, databases, and applications) required, and programmers develop the software implementation.
-Graduates of this ISE Focus Track will claim the middle domain, systems designer, while being perfectly capable of moving into either of the other two domains.
-The graduates could go anywhere information systems are used, meaning essentially any modern organizations in any sector of the economy.
-The ISE curriculum combines competencies in databases and software engineering with technical analysis and design tools to give graduates a unique blending of knowledge.
-Select three of th e following courses: 1 INFORMATION CSCI-6390 Data Mining Fall INFORMATION SYSTEMS ENGINEERING CSCI-6120 Computational Finance Upon availability of instructor ADVISOR: AL WALLACE ECSE-6860 Evaluation Methods for Decision Making Upon availability of instructor ISYE-4310 Ethics of Modeling for ISYE Upon availability of instructor ISYE-6610 Systems Modeling in Decision Sciences Fall ISYE-6620 Discrete-Event Simulation Spring ITWS-6600 Data Analytics Fall/Spring MGMT-6140 Managing Digitization and Transformation Spring MGMT-6170 Advanced Systems Analysis and Design Spring MGMT-6570 Advanced Data Resource Management Fall/Spring
+Concentration Course Number Course Name Term(s) Offered to succeed in th competent system The IS professio designers, and pro- with end users, so (networks, databa- the software imple- middle domain, so into either of the information system organizations in a competencies in competencies in co on Systems Engineering (ISE) focus track prepares students the Information Systems (IS) profession as a technically stems analyst, software designer, and application developer ssion is generally made up of business analysts, systems programmers; where business analysts identify requirements s, systems designers construct the information architecture abases, and applications) required, and programmers develop nplementation.
+Graduates of this ISE focus track will claim the n, systems designer, while being perfectly capable of moving the other two domains.
+The graduates could go anywhere systems are used, meaning essentially any moderr in any sector of the economy.
+The ISE curriculum combines in databases and software engineering with technical analysis ols to give graduates a unique blending of knowledge.
+INFORMATION SYSTEMS Select three of t Select three of the following courses: ENGINEERING CSCI-6390 Data Mining Fall ADVISOR: AL WALLACE CSCI-6120 Computational Finance Upon availability of instructor ISYE-4310 Ethics of Modeling for ISYE Upon availability of instructor ISYE-6610 Systems Modeling in Decision Sciences Fall/Spring/Summer ISYE-6620 Discrete-Event Simulation Fall/Spring ITWS-6600 Data Analytics Fall/Spring MGMT-6140 Managing Digitization and Transformation Fall/Spring MGMT-6570 Advanced Data Resource Management Fall/Spring

-Concentration Course Number Course Name Term(s) Offered MANAGEMENT INFORMATION SYSTEMS The Management Information Systems Focus Track is designed for professionals seeking executive positions with responsibilities for achieving competitive advantage through the effective development and integration of information technology into organizations.
+Concentration Course Number Course Name Term(s) Offered MANAGEMENT INFORMATION The Management Information Systems focus track is designed for professionals seeking executive positions with responsibilities for achieving competitive advantage through the effective development and integration of information technology into organizations.
 The emergence of Internet and the World Wide Web has ushered in a new paradigm for organizing in which information technology and IT management capabilities could determine winners and losers in electronic markets.
 The net result is a growing need for managers in all functional areas to be conversant with strategies and tactics for managing the use of information technology.
 This Focus Track is designed to fulfill this need and expose students to IT management concepts and theories.
-The courses use an interdisciplinary approach, are project and case based and provide a solid grounding in systems analysis and design, IT project management, enterprise information architecture planning and design, evaluation of IT value, identification and assessment of opportunities for IT-enabled business transformation and information systems management.
+The courses use an interdisciplinary approach, are project and case based, and provide a solid grounding in systems analysis and design, IT project management, enterprise information architecture planning and design, evaluation of IT value, identification and assessment of opportunities for IT-enabled business transformation and information systems management.
 MIS graduates can find managerial positions in the information systems departments in organizations and in consulting.
-Select three of the following courses ADVISOR: Note: A maximum of five management courses (prefix: MGMT) MATTHEW GRILL may be taken towards the IT degree.
-CSCI-6390 Data Mining Fall MGMT-4150 IT Project Management Spring MGMT-6060 Business Implications of Emerging Technologies Fall MGMT-6080 Networks and Value Creation Fall MGMT-6140 Managing, Digitization and Transformation Spring MGMT-6560 Intro to Machine Learning Apps Fall/Spring MGMT-6570 Advanced Data Resource Management Fall/Spring MGMT-6690 Negotiations Spring MGMT-6720 Internet Marketing Spring
+SYSTEMS Select three of the following courses Note: A maximum of five management courses (prefix: MGMT) ADVISOR: MATTHEW GRILL may be taken towards the IT degree.
+CSCI-6390 Data Mining Fall MGMT-4150 IT Project Management Spring MGMT-6060 Business Implications of Emerging Technologies Fall MGMT-6080 Networks, Innovation, and Value Creation I Fall MGMT-6140 Managing Digitization and Transformation Fall/Spring MGMT-6560 Intro to Machine Learning Applications Fall/Spring MGMT-6570 Advanced Data Resource Management Fall/Spring MGMT-6690 Negotiations Spring MGMT-6720 Internet Marketing Spring